The Clear Edge

 Option A: Cash reserves

-6 months of operating expenses (including hire cost) in business reserves
+1. You need 6 months of operating expenses in business reserves, including the new hire’s cost.

-Add your monthly operating expenses to your monthly hire cost.
-Multiply that total by 6.
-That’s your required reserves.
+2. Add your monthly operating expenses to your monthly hire cost to get your total monthly burn.

 Example: